PeterouZh/latest-generative-model-papers/README.md

 # latest-generative-model-papers

-## A collection of interesting paper (mainly related to generative models) appearing on arXiv.
+## A collection of interesting papers (mainly related to generative models) appearing on arXiv.

 ## Table of Contents